 - Check if you have Java enabled web browser, D-Link recommends Chrome 2.0 & higher or Mozilla Firefox 3.0 and higher.

-- We must also check if the connection b/w the router and the PC is working or not, by having a look at the LED’s of the D-Link Range Extender.
+- We must also check if the connection b/w the router and the PC is working or not, by having a look at the LED of the D-Link Range Extender.

 - Disable any Antivirus on PC, as it might act as a firewall and disallow you to access the page.

-How to change settings and you forgot the password ?
+How to change settings When you forgot the password?

 If it happens to you then you are left with the option just to reset the repeater, although this will change all the settings to factory default this is the only option left with you.
 We have already mentioned the steps to reset the D-Link Range Extender.

 These are the two common problems which many of the D-Link Range Extender users face.